bartholomej/material-scrolltop/README.md

 ## Customization

-Using SASS, you can simply edit default styles and colors and customize plugin to fit your needs :thumbsup:.
+Using SASS [*(this file)*](src/material-scrolltop.scss), you can simply edit default styles and colors and customize plugin to fit your needs :thumbsup:.
 (Or just edit directly css stylesheet)

 ## Dependencies